dingusdev/dingusppc/zdocs/users/manual.md

 ### OS Support

-Currently, the Power Mac 6100 cannot boot any OS image containing Mac OS 8.0 or newer.
+Currently, the Power Mac 6100 cannot boot any OS image containing Mac OS 9.0 or newer.

+### ATI Mach Support

+The GUI engine is currently not fully implemented.
+As such, UI elements might not be rendered when trying to use this video card.
+To circumenvent this, you may wish to move the ATI Accelerator extension to the Extensions (Disabled) folder.

 ### Currently Unimplemented Features